 Burnout

 I began writing publicly on this site in 2014.
-At the time, it struck me as a bit over-the-top having a website of my own, but then again, how else would a writer make his presence known?
-Back then, I didn’t know any magazine editors or other writers to call friends—which now, I’m very lucky to say, is not the case—nor did I have any idea what kind of writer I even wanted to be.
+At the time it struck me as a bit over-the-top having a website of my own, but then again, how else would a writer make his presence known?
+Back then I was not acquainted with any other writers or editors to call friends, nor did I have any idea what kind of writer I even wanted to be.
 Fast forward six years, and I never could have imagined what my reality would be like in 2020.
 Nor could I have imagined the incredible people I would meet along the way.
 Two books, 15 magazine features, and 17 countries later, I remain truly amazed at the dramatic turn a life can take in such a short period of time.
 Which leads me to what this is all about: I’m burned out, folks.
 Too burned out to continue writing on here.

 Read more